MuralidharaHM/SqlClient/README.md

 ## License

 The Microsoft.Data.SqlClient Driver for SQL Server is licensed under the MIT license.
-See the [LICENSE](https://github.com/dotnet/SqlClient/blob/master/LICENSE) file for more details
+See the [LICENSE](https://github.com/dotnet/SqlClient/blob/master/LICENSE) file for more details.